syncosaurus/syncosaurus-cli/README.md

 ## `syncosaurus init`

-Create a new React app, preconfigured with a Syncosaurus multiplayer backend.
+Create a new React app, preconfigured with a Syncosaurus multiplayer backend

 ```
 USAGE
   $ syncosaurus init

 DESCRIPTION
-  Create a new React app, preconfigured with a Syncosaurus multiplayer backend.
+  Create a new React app, preconfigured with a Syncosaurus multiplayer backend
 ```

 _See code: [src/commands/init.ts](https://github.com/syncosaurus/syncosaurus-cli/blob/v0.2.0/src/commands/init.ts)_